Graduation

 Graduation requirements for the Bachelor of Arts/Science Degrees are:

-• Completion of a minimum of 120 semester credits, or more if specified by program requirements;
+- Completion of a minimum of 120 semester credits, or more if specified by program requirements

-• Overall grade point average of 2.0 (C) or above.
-Departments may require a higher GPA.
+- Overall grade point average of 2.0 (C) or above.
+Departments may require a higher GPA

-• At least 40 credit hours in upper division courses;
+- At least 40 credit hours in upper division courses

-• Completion of specific departmental (major) requirements;
+- Completion of specific departmental (major) requirements

-• Completion of Global/Intercultural Requirement course.
+- Completion of a Global/Intercultural course

 Note: Academic departments may require specific General Education courses in addition to major requirements.